-It’s High Time to Bury Time Magazine's ‘Person of the Year’
+It’s High Time to Bury Time Magazine’s ‘Person of the Year’

 The most recent dustup between the White House and the press has offered some unexpected fun—namely, an excuse to lay bare Time magazine’s “Person of the Year” tradition as the long-running piece of bunkum that it is.

 On Nov.
 24, President Trump tweeted that Time called to say he would “PROBABLY” [sic] be their Person of the Year for 2017—but that the magazine would need an interview and a “major” photo shoot.
 “I said probably is no good and took a pass,” the president ostensibly responded.
 “Thanks anyway!”
-The magazine in turn called Trump a liar: “The President is incorrect . . .
+The magazine in turn called Trump a liar: “The President is incorrect...
 Time does not comment on our choice until publication, which is December 6.”

 Oh, let’s face it.
 The real story here isn’t who’s telling the truth.
 Rather, it’s that Person of the Year, once a portentous signifier of national and even international import, is now little more than a running joke.
 The speciousness of Time’s threadbare ritual is properly spotlighted on the occasion of its 90th anniversary.